Regional spotlight

 To receive invoices via Peppol, a Polish company must first be registered in the SMP (Service Metadata Publisher).
 The SMP registration determines which document formats the company can receive over the Peppol network.

-When registration becomes available, the following document types are registered in the SMP:
+The following document types are registered in the SMP:

 Peppol BIS Billing 3.0 — Invoice